 Sandi’s coaching and consultancy style comes from a strengths-based perspective and is informed by a comprehensive understanding of the National Quality Framework and underpinning theory.
 Sandi takes a positive approach to guiding expected behavioural choices within inclusive learning environments, following vast experience working with children with disabilities and children who display complex behaviours in both early childhood settings, youth care, and school-age care since 1998.
 Since 2009, Sandi has been involved in supporting educators and teams to implement the National Quality Framework through various roles.
-These roles range from individualised in-service coaching and mentoring, presenting at conferences, developing written resources, and consulting in the design of software that supports efficient and effective curriculum planning and service operations.
+These roles range from individualised in-service coaching and mentoring, presenting at conferences, teaching the Diploma of Early Childhood Education, developing written resources, and consulting in the design of software that supports efficient and effective curriculum planning and service operations.
 She is highly regarded nationwide as a speaker, coach, mentor and Professional Development Facilitator for the education and care sector.

 Christopher Phoenix - Facilitator and Creator of The Educator Wellbeing Workshop

 Christopher is the Wellbeing specialist for Phoenix Support for Educators (